Ante-Nicene Christianity

 In a word, what the soul is in a body, this the Christians are in the world.
 The soul is spread through all the members of the body, and Christians through the divers cities of the world.
 The soul has its abode in the body, and yet it is not of the body.
 So Christians have their abode in the world, and yet they are not of the world.
 The soul which is invisible is guarded in the body which is visible: so Christians are recognized as being in the world, and yet their religion remains invisible.
 The flesh hates the soul and wages war with it, though it receives no wrong, because it is forbidden to indulge in pleasures; so the world hates Christians, though it receives no wrong from them, because they set themselves against its pleasures.
 The soul loves the flesh which hates it, and the members: so Christians love those that hate them.
 The soul is enclosed in the body, and yet itself holds the body together; so Christians are kept in the world as in a prison-house, and yet they themselves hold the world together.
 The soul though itself immortal dwells in a mortal tabernacle; so Christians sojourn amidst perishable things, while they look for the imperishability which is in the heavens.
 The soul when poorly treated in the matter of food and drinks is improved; and so Christians when punished increase more and more daily.
 Letter to Diognetus (A.D.
 125-200) ch.6

 But the Christians, O King, while they went about and made search, have found the truth; and as we learned from their writings, they have come nearer to truth and genuine knowledge than the rest of the nations….
 Wherefore they do not commit adultery nor fornication, nor bear false witness, nor embezzle what is held in pledge, nor covet what is not theirs.
 They honor father and mother, and show kindness to those near to them; and whenever they are judges, they judge uprightly.
 They do not worship idols (made) in the image of man; and whatsoever they would not that others should do unto them, they do not to others; and of the food which is consecrated to idols they do not eat, for they are pure.
 And their oppressors they appease (lit: comfort) and make them their friends; they do good to their enemies; and their women, O King, are pure as virgins, and their daughters are modest; and their men keep themselves from every unlawful union and from all uncleanness, in the hope of a recompense to come in the other world.
 Further, if one or other of them have bondmen and bondwomen or children, through love towards them they persuade them to become Christians, and when they have done so, they call them brethren without distinction.
 They do not worship strange gods, and they go their way in all modesty and cheerfulness.
 Falsehood is not found among them; and they love one another, and from widows they do not turn away their esteem; and they deliver the orphan from him who treats him harshly.
 And he, who has, gives to him who has not, without boasting.
 And when they see a stranger, they take him in to their homes and rejoice over him as a very brother; for they do not call them brethren after the flesh, but brethren after the spirit and in God.
 And whenever one of their poor passes from the world, each one of them according to his ability gives heed to him and carefully sees to his burial.
 And if they hear that one of their number is imprisoned or afflicted on account of the name of their Messiah, all of them anxiously minister to his necessity, and if it is possible to redeem him they set him free.
 And if there is among them any that is poor and needy, and if they have no spare food, they fast two or three days in order to supply to the needy their lack of food.
 They observe the precepts of their Messiah with much care, living justly and soberly as the Lord their God commanded them.
-Aristides (2nd century) Ante-Nicene Fathers vol.9 pg.276
+Every morning and every hour they give thanks and praise to God for His loving-kindnesses to them.
+They give thanksgiving to him for their food and drink.
+If any righteous man among them passes from this world, they rejoice and offer thanks to God.
+They escort his body as if he were setting out from one place to go to another nearby.
+And when a child has been born to any of them, they give thanks to God.
+Aristides (c.
+125, E), 9.276, 277.

 Yet, banded together as we are, ever so ready to sacrifice our lives, what single case of revenge for injury are you able to point to, though, if it were held right among us to repay evil by evil, a single night with a torch or two could achieve an ample vengeance? … If we desired, indeed, to act the part of open enemies, not merely of secret avengers, would there be any lacking in strength, whether of numbers or resources?
 The Moors, the Marcomanni, the Parthians themselves, or any single people, however great, inhabiting a distinct territory, and confined within its own boundaries, surpasses, forsooth, in numbers, one spread over all the world!
 We are but of yesterday, and we have filled every place among you – cities, islands, fortresses, towns, market-places, the very camp, tribes, companies, palace, senate, forum, – we have left nothing to you but the temples of your gods… For now it is the immense number of Christians which makes your enemies so few, almost all the inhabitants of your various cities being followers of Christ.
 Yet you choose to call us enemies of the human race, rather than of human error.
 Tertullian (A.D.
 198) Ante-Nicene Fathers vol.3 pg.
 45